fastlane/fastlane/spaceship/docs/TestFlightTesting.md

 end
 ```

-The first parameter is the name of the method we are mocking, and `with:` parameter specifies some required parameter to that method.
-If you don't give it a `with:`, the mock will accept any parameter.
+The first parameter is the name of the method we are mocking, and `with:` parameter specifies required parameters to that method.
+If you don't give it a `with:`, the mock will accept any parameters.
 The block is the return value of calling `client.get_tester`.

 Now we can test our data model method that uses the client: